Peru Trekking Adventure

 During the Coffee Route, Alejandro’s homestay offers cozy twin-share accommodations.
 Some rooms share a charming bathroom with a shower, while others feature their own private ensuite.
 At Enrique’s homestay, the twin-share rooms are a delightful retreat, each boasting a private bathroom with a hot shower.

-In South America taking a long distance buses is very typical local way of travelling.
-It is popular and convenient way of travelling long distances.
-The buses are comfortable with seats that recline for 140 or 180 degrees.
-The setas in the day buses are reclined by 140, where as the overnight buses’ seats can be reclined for 180 degrees.
-The journey takes between 8 and 10 hours.
-The buses have toilets on board.
-Usually, the buses are equipped with individual screens for entertainment, offering movies, music, and games.
+In South America, taking long-distance buses is a very typical local way of travelling.
+It is a popular and convenient way to travel long distances.
+The buses are comfortable, with seats that recline to 140 or 180 degrees.
+The seats on the day buses recline to 140 degrees, whereas the overnight buses’ seats can recline to 180 degrees.
+The journey typically takes between 8 and 10 hours.
+The buses have toilets on board and are usually equipped with individual screens for entertainment, offering movies, music, and games.
 You won’t be accompanied by a tour guide during your Movil bus transfers.